Frequently Asked Questions

 Where should I go when I come to the hospital to deliver?

 When you come to TGH to deliver your baby, follow the signs to EMERGENCY and drive up the ramp to the Emergency & Trauma Center, where you will receive complimentary short-term valet parking.
-Enter the Emergency & Trauma Center, and staff at the information desk will direct you to the Women’s Center.
+Enter the Emergency & Trauma Center, and staff at the information desk will direct you to the Women’s Institute.
 Due to limited parking at the Emergency & Trauma Center, you must move your car within 24 hours.
-Parking is available in the parking garage.
-A $3 fee is due upon exiting.
-The first hour of parking is free.

 Who can be with me while I am in labor?